aditya12-g/aditya-sbi-app/README.md

 # aditya-sbi-app
-this is my first gi repository author- aditya gangthade
+this is my first git repository author- aditya gangthade